malfattti/garden/Nation-state, transnationalism, and language.md

 		- multiple ideologies of language

 	- Transidiomaticity (Jacquemet): recombination, mix or hybridization of linguistic resources
-	- intersection between moving people and moving texts
+	- intersection between moving people and moving texts through new technologies